14thansen/Java-programs/README.md

 # Java-programing module 1
-This module focuses on the basics of java programing
+This module focuses on the basics of java programing.